wlonk/arcadia/rules/sex_class_romance_and_genre.rst

 a kind of tightness and attention to detail that an improvisational medium like a game can never achieve, she is also perhaps one of the best writers in all of English literature.
-She can make characters who seem [#]_ to have no problems engaging, which is a feat that I would not suggest any player attempt.
+She can make characters who seem [#]_ to have no problems still be engaging, which is a feat that I would not suggest any player attempt.
 A character with problems and insecurities is one with immediate needs and drives, and keeps you as a player urgently engaged with the events of the game.

 If you must take a Jane Austen character as a model, think of Lydia Bennet, Catherine Morland, Marianne Dashwood.
 Think of Frank Churchill,